 Raising the bar at Education

 We can do a much better job educating kids with disability in New South Wales.
 At least two parliamentary inquiries and numerous experts have said so.
 In response to that sobering reality, the NSW Department of Education sought to implement a range of measures designed to improve education outcomes for children and young people with disability.
-We worked with the Department, and various external experts, to produce the state's first ever Disability Strategy.
+I worked with the Department, and various external experts, to produce the state's first ever Disability Strategy.
 You can read it here.

 Recycling is good